herd/herdtools7/pac_tests/notes/ordering/ordering.md

 Like the load instruction, the `str` instruction may fail because of an address translation failure.

-Here an example of litmus test to illustrate a `str` success:
+Here is an example of litmus test to illustrate a `str` success:

 ```
 AArch64 str success